-- 1. Determine your adjusted basis in the property before the casualty or theft. - Determine the decrease in fair market value (FMV) of the property as a result of the casualty or theft. - 3.
+- 1. Determine your adjusted basis in the property before the casualty or theft. - 2.
+Determine the decrease in fair market value (FMV) of the property as a result of the casualty or theft. - 3.
 From the smaller of the amounts you determined in (1) and (2), subtract any insurance or other reimbursement you received or expect to receive.

-For personal-use property and property used in performing services as an employee, apply the deduction limits, discussed later, to determine the amount of your deductible loss.
+For personal-use property, apply the deduction limits, discussed later, to determine the amount of your deductible loss.